4 Linear mixed model I

 c(Vb, Ve, Vbe, cov, rho)

 Note that we use the suffix e for the latter as it correspond to the residual or error term in statistical models.
-Also, we are switch to the notation of the lecture (i.e., using V for variance).
-We can compare these to the empirical values derived from the data.
-First we calculate the average variance within each bucket:
+How can we combine these values to create the covariance matrix?
+First we now that this matrix should be a square matrix with the same number of rows as our dataset:

 Ve_emp <- with(dat, tapply(weight, bucket, var))